wearefuturegov/coronavirus-service-directory/README.md

 If your data schema is different, you might need to adjust the `rails csv` task a little.
 You can see what the task does in `lib/tasks/csv.rake`.

 You can use Heroku's [Scheduler](https://devcenter.heroku.com/articles/scheduler) add on to run the task regularly - for example, every hour.

+## Roadmap

+Over the next few weeks to months, we're looking to add:

+- an optional **map view**
+- a **recommended service** feature, which bumps one service per category to the top of the list
+- **admin user accounts** and a proper admin panel
+- a form for the public to **submit their own service** suggestions